jsanon01/cryptocurrency/log.md

 - You can use more than 1 wallet:

   Ex. $11,000 = $5K in Paper +  $5K in Hadrware +  $1K Web

+  # Chapter 4.

+  ### === Setting up Your Account ===

+1) -------- Setting up your wallet in 2 minutes ---------

+1) Go to www.coinbase.com

+2) follow the steps

+3) allow payment methods such as paypal, debit/credit cards

+2) -------- Create your account with the exchange ---------

+BITTREX is the nex-generation digital currency

+- the most popoular and the biggest one

+- not advisable to let your money in exchange (acting like a broker)

+- in real world, Brokers regulated  & backed up by National Institutions refunding money in case of bankruptcy.

+- exchange in cryptocurrencies is Not regulated (no money back/BITTREX)

+- not suggested to keep huge amount of money there (in exchange)

+4) -------- Transferring Bitcoin from wallet to the exchange ---------

+- web wallet with coinbase (money)

+- web account with bittrex (exchange

+1) go on bittrex and select wallet/bitcoin (icon)

+2) click on (+) button to deposit

+3) Address => copy hash address

+4) now go to coinbase to copy the address by clicking on accounts

+5) select Bitcoin icon by clicking on (send) and Paste the hash address

+6) select the amount of bitcoin that I want to send / continue

+7) allow SMS 2-step verification for more security

+=> SMS security code is an extra protection for both websites

+5) -------- How to buy your 1st cryptocurrncy? ---------

+- Select BTC_MCO (Monaco currecy)in market column

+- Select Price in Trading section (Buy Monaco in box on left side)

+- Select Bid and chose ask price (the highest offer)

+- Select the quantity in Total

+- Click on the blue button ... (+) Buy

+  A report will pop up not only to show the transaction but also to confirm it...

+### => To complete a transaction, we need buyer (bid price) and seller (asking price).